 This blog began on July 5, 2006 as ldsWebguy.com, but on June 10, 2008 additional authors joined the blog and it was rebranded LDSMediaTalk.com.
 Today, the blog is authored solely by Larry Richman (AKA “ldsWebguy”), who is the Director of Product Awareness and Evaluation in the Priesthood Department of The Church of Jesus Christ of Latter-day Saints.
 As such, he is responsible for helping members and leaders become more aware of the availability and purpose of Church materials, as well as evaluating their use and effectiveness.

-The blog is read by nearly 50,000 unique monthly readers from 144 countries.
+The blog is read by about 50,000 unique monthly readers from 152 countries.
 (See readership details.)

 When you click on some of the links on this site, you may see affiliate links to goods or services for which the author receives compensation for referring customers.